spressoinsights/spresso-sdk-ios/README.md

 ## License

-spresso-sdk-ios is available under the MIT license.
+spresso-ios-sdk is available under the MIT license.
 See the LICENSE file for more info.